import {NOTE} from './_util'

 functions.
 This is also true when a function is defined within another one.
 A

-common scenario is trying to access the outer function's this
+common scenario is trying to access the outer function's this.
+A solution to

 const alligator = {